-support for individuals and families new to life in the UK
+Support for people new to life in the UK

 Along with other nations, the UK has a long history of receiving people fleeing from unsafe areas of the world – whether from conflict or starvation, as political exiles, those persecuted for their religious beliefs or sexual identity, or a myriad of other individual circumstances.
 An often traumatic journey does little to prepare them for life in an unfamiliar country.
 Claiming asylum is long and difficult, and can also be a confusing and sadly sometimes hostile process.
-We aim to present a more human side to life in the UK and stand alongside asylum seekers and refugees without judging their motives, offering them support and welcome.
+We have over the past few years aimed to present a more human side to life in the UK and stand alongside asylum seekers and refugees, offering them support and welcome.

-What does this look like in practice?
-More than anything else, we want those we support to feel welcome, to find a safe space beyond the four walls of their accommodation where they can meet with others like themselves as well as local people ready to give time and energy to help them find their feet here.
-Practical support is expressed in many ways:
+More than anything else, we wanted those who came to us for support to feel welcome, to find a safe space beyond the four walls of their accommodation, where they could meet with others like themselves as well as local people ready to give time and energy to help them find their feet here.
+Practical support has been expressed in many ways:

 • Getting them registered with a GP, medical appointments and other health needs